lmassaron/gemma_from_scratch/COMPARISONS.md

 ## Model Implementation

 The core implementation of the Gemma-style model is very similar in both repositories.
-They both correctly implement the key architectural features of Gemma 3.
+They both implement the key architectural features of Gemma 3.

 **Similarities:**
 - **Core Architecture:** Both models use the same fundamental components: